 Belts in Brazilian Jiu-Jitsu

 After meeting with Kano’s student Maeda, in 1952, grandmasters Heilo and Carlos Gracie brought in the belt system for Gracie Jiu-Jitsu.
 This was based on instructorship, rather than actual martial arts skill.
 Even accomplished students at the academies wore white belts, due to the fact they did not take the instructors course.
-Students who did decide to proceed to becoming instructors were given light blue belts and after they became a professor, they earned a dark blue belt.
+Students who did decide to proceed to become instructors were given light blue belts and after they became a professor, they earned a dark blue belt.
 Black belts did not exist in this period of Brazilian Jiu-Jitsu.

 In 1967 black belts were first introduced into Brazilian Jiu-Jitsu along with the grading bar system that separated themselves from other martial arts.
 There are two black belts available for Jiu-Jitsu fighters, the first is the traditional black belt with the red bar, this signifies that the black belt is a teacher and will often instruct classes, there is also a variation on this where a red bar is adjoined with red and white stripes at the ends, this signifies the professor and the head instructor of the gym.